Zapratkyn/webserv/README.md

 - The server splits the request into header and body

-- The server uses the header to identify the requested location and method (Commented display in )
+- The server uses the header to identify the requested location and method

 - If the location is a url (ending with .html/.htm/.php), the server checks the url list and sends either the corresponding page or the 404 page, then goes back to the main loop